 The pandemic has also restricted visitors and other family interactions of nursing home residents, which has made it easier for misconduct to occur in these facilities.
 Now, older adults with health issues or disabilities – who are highly vulnerable to COVID-19 – are without the daily care they need or the extended treatment options they would need if they do contract coronavirus.

 Do Evicted Residents Have any Options?

-Many nursing home residents and their families wonder whether they can take any legal action after an eviction.
-The answer, as is often the case in legal matters, is complicated.
-Nursing homes can evict residents who are unable to pay for care or have sufficiently recovered, provided they comply with federal and state regulations.
+Many nursing home residents and their families wonder whether they can take any legal action after an eviction with the help of Illinois nursing home abuse attorneys.
+The answer, as is often the case in legal matters, cannot be a definite yes or no. Nursing homes can evict residents who are unable to pay for care or have sufficiently recovered, provided they comply with federal and state regulations.
 For example, under federal law, nursing homes must give residents at least 30 days’ notice and place them in a safe location prior to eviction.
 If residents can show that their eviction was improper or that the facility was otherwise negligent, they may be able to file a claim for any losses they have sustained.